Connect with others who understand.

 Testing and Diagnosing a Relapse

-Sometimes a multiple myeloma relapse is diagnosed when you notice new symptoms such as bone pain.
-In most cases, your hematologist/oncologist may suspect a relapse after performing blood work or imaging tests.
+Sometimes a multiple myeloma relapse is diagnosed because you notice new symptoms, such as bone pain.
+In most cases, your hematologist-oncologist may suspect a relapse after performing blood work or imaging tests.
 A relapse is diagnosed based on test results that show changes in blood globulin levels, formation of bone lesions, and an increase in plasma cells in the bone marrow.

 MRD testing can also be done after treatment to monitor remission.
 This method uses next-generation sequencing (technologies to look for genetic changes) or flow cytometry to look for myeloma cells in the bone marrow.
 Flow cytometry uses special antibodies that bind to proteins on the surface of cells to identify them as myeloma cells.
 If MRD can be detected after treatment is complete, a relapse may occur sooner rather than later.